Thursday, May 2, 2024

 The hypothesis is an elegant and testable framework with profound implications for philosophy and social policy.
 Understanding the nature of consciousness could offer insights into mental and neurological disorders and would impact our ability to define animal consciousness in neuroscience and medicine.
 It would help us create AI systems with more human-like intelligence, empathy, decision-making abilities, and sentience.
 It could hint at why consciousness evolved, what it means for our existence, the nature of reality, and our place in the universe.
 It can shed light on spiritual experiences and transcendence and demonstrate that consciousness is a fundamental building block of nature woven into the fabric of reality.

-The book will be published by CRC publisher on August 30, 2024.
+The book Emotional Reasoning: Insight into the Conscious Experience is published on August 30, 2024.

 The Science of Consciousness Post, your news about the mind